adam-mcdaniel/music/README.md

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is a modified version of [another Gatsby music player](https://github.com/ericholdridge/gatsby-music-player).